leomatei/angular_django_pp/README.md

 ## NEW Docker

-Run `docker-compose up --build` for the first time, then use `docker-compose up`
+Run `docker-compose up --build` for the first time
+Run `docker-compose up` to start the app
+Run `docker-compose watch` to start the app and detect changes and sync your local files to containers files

 ## OLD without Docker